Do you need to worry about Oxalates and Lectins with Mast Cell Activation Syndrome and Histamine Intolerance?

 I give clients with oxalate issues my well-researched, cross-referenced Low Histamine, Low Oxalate foods list.
 I haven’t made this list public yet.
 Because I don’t want people limiting their foods unnecessarily.
 Also, reducing oxalates has to be done very SLOWLY to not cause oxalate dumping.

 If you need help in this area, I’m just a click away.
-You can set up time for us to work together here: Mast Cell 360 Root Cause Analysis Case Review
+You can set up time for us to work together here: Mast Cell 360 Application

 Lectins in Mast Cell Activation Syndrome and Histamine Intolerance